 Each Indigo Bunting is identifiable by its single song, which consists of paired notes chosen from a species total of about 100.

-The Blue Grosbeak song is a fast warble (May, DE).
+The Blue Grosbeak song is a fast warble and again each bird sings only one song (May, DE).

 Dickcissel, two males counter-singing (June, NJ).
 The Dickcissel is a rare breeder east of the Appalachians.